flightstats/hub/README.md

 ## create a channel

-`name` _is case sensitive_, is limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
+* `name` _is case sensitive_, is limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
 Hyphens are not allowed in channel names.
 Surrounding white space is trimmed (e.g. "  foo  " -> "foo" ).
 Channels starting with `test` will automatically be deleted in the dev and staging environments every hour using [Jenkins](http://ops-jenkins01.cloud-east.dev/job/hub-cleanup-hourly/)

-`ttlDays` is optional and should be a positive number.
+* `ttlDays` is optional and should be a positive number.
 If not specified, a default value of 120 days is used.

-`description` is optional and defaults to an empty string.
+* `description` is optional and defaults to an empty string.
 This text field can be up to 1024 bytes long.

-`tags` is an optional array of string values.
+* `tags` is an optional array of string values.
 Tag values are limited to 48 characters, and may only contain `a-z`, `A-Z` and `0-9`.
 A channel may have at most 20 tags.

-'replicationSource' is the optional fully qualified path to a another hub channel.
+* `replicationSource` is the optional fully qualified path to channel in a another hub.
 The data from the other channel will be duplicated into this channel.
 Please see [replication](#replication) for more details.

 **V2 Note**: